 Every patient will do a comprehensive pre-op education session with the nurse practitioner and staff so that all of your questions are addressed prior to surgery.

-If at any time you have a question, do not hesitate to call the St. Vincent Bariatric Center of Excellence at 317-582-7088.
+If at any time you have a question, do not hesitate to call the St. Vincent Bariatric Center at 317-582-7088.
 Our physicians and staff are committed to taking all the time you need to answer all of your questions and help coordinate the various pre-op checkpoints.
 This is a journey and we’re with you every step of the way.

 Our Bariatric Surgeons are all board certified general surgeons and specialize in all types of bariatric surgery.
 They are passionate about helping every patient achieve a “brand new life.”
 Our Medically Supervised Weight Loss physician leads the non-surgical “Call to Life” program.
 All of our physicians and staff embody the St.Vincent “Caring Spirit”.
 We know that our holistic approach to healing body, mind and spirit is a more complete and long-term solution for sustained weight loss.
 We are known for bringing our educational programs and support groups to communities throughout Indiana.